 A last will and testament is a document you create to instruct how you want your property distributed upon your death.
 Who gets the house?
 Who gets which antiques?
 Who gets a bank account?
 Who takes care of the pets?
 These are just some of the questions upon which a will answers and instructs, and just some of the information we will obtain to draft a solid last will and testament that can stand up in probate and prevent challenges to its validity.

-Our estate planning attorney in Texas will review your assets and discuss with you what you want with regard to your estate.
-Making sure your goals for today and tomorrow are met is our personal goal at Law Office of Len L. Nary.
-Contact us online or at 214-288-1917 to learn more about wills specifically and estate planning generally so that you and your heirs do not get surprised in a way that is to your detriment.
+I will review your assets and discuss with you what you want to do in regard to your estate.
+Making sure your goals for today and tomorrow are met is my goal at the Law Office of Len L. Nary.
+Contact me online or at 214-288-1917 to learn more about wills specifically and estate planning generally so that you and your heirs do not get surprised in a way that is to your detriment.

 What is the Purpose of a Will in Texas?